gtsteffaniak/filebrowser/README.md

 no longer compatible with each other.
 This has been intentional -- the focus of this fork is on a few key principles:
   - Simplicity and improved user experience
-  - Efficiency of operations and performance
+  - Improving performance and faster feedback when making changes.
   - Minimize external dependencies and standard library usage.
   - Of course -- adding much-needed features.